ImageMagick/Usage-Markdown/distorts/index.md

 This arrangement is typical of a special pinhole camera known as a [P.90 camera](http://mottweilerstudio.com/wordpress/cameras/).
 Where a photo of 90 degree arc is captured on a film that forms a cylinder in the camera.

-Here is a example photo from such a camera...
+Here is an example photo from such a camera...

 ![\[photo\]](p90_orig.jpg)